 - promoting separatist and binary ideas of sex and sexuality

-- criticizing nuance and nonbinary ideas of sex and sexuality
+- criticizing nuanced and nonbinary ideas of sex and sexuality

 Note: for the trans-supportive artist born in 1979, see Katie Herzog and transgender people.

 Catherine Ronan “Katie” Herzog was born on May 18, 1983 in Asheville, North Carolina.
-Her parents are both emeritus professors who taught at Western Carolina University.
-Her father, Harold Albert “Hal” Herzog, served as a psychology professor.
-Her mother, Mary Jean Ronan Herzog, served as an education professor.
+Herzog’s parents are both emeritus professors who taught at Western Carolina University: Harold Albert “Hal” Herzog served as a psychology professor, and Mary Jean Ronan Herzog served as an education professor.
 Katie Herzog graduated from the University of North Carolina at Asheville with a bachelor’s degree in English literature.
 Herzog has a twin sibling.

 Herzog has published writing in numerous outlets, listed below.
-Herzog identifies as lesbian and lives in Washington state with her wife, Janna (on left below).
+Herzog identifies as lesbian and lives in Washington state with spouse Janna (on left below).

 Views on transgender people

-In 2017, she wrote “The Detransitioners,” a piece critics considered a biased and flawed article supporting the ex-trans movement.
+In 2017, Herzog wrote “The Detransitioners,” a piece critics considered a biased and flawed article supporting the ex-trans movement.
 The piece mentioned several people: